Metalnem/mijailovic.net/_drafts/edge.md

 Kindle books come with DRM that is easy to remove, and the same thing goes for Audible books.
 For the Dark Horse Comics I wrote a little [tool](https://github.com/Metalnem/dark-horse-downloader) that converts their proprietary format into CBZ, which is a format that every comic book reader supports.
-Digital version of the Edge Magazine came with its own app, so there was no way to backup the magazines.
+Digital version of the Edge Magazine came with its own app, and there was no known way to backup the magazines.
 Application didn't have any interactivity, so I assumed that it was just a viewer for PDF, EPUB or some other book format.
-If that was true, there must have been some way to extract the content from it.
+If that was true, there had to be some way to extract the content from it.
 First step towards that goal was to reverse the application's API.

 ## Reversing the API